MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/how-to/use-dev-proxy-with-azure-pipelines.md

 ---
 title: Use Dev Proxy with Azure Pipelines
-description: How to use Dev Proxy with Azure Pipelines
+description: How to use Dev Proxy with Azure Pipelines.
 author: waldekmastykarz
 ms.author: wmastyka
 ms.date: 05/28/2024